tekgnosis-net/pdfkb-mcp/README.md

 A Model Context Protocol (MCP) server that enables intelligent document search and retrieval from PDF collections.
 Built for seamless integration with Claude Desktop, Continue, Cline, and other MCP clients, this server provides advanced search capabilities powered by local, OpenAI, or HuggingFace embeddings and ChromaDB vector storage.

 **🆕 NEW Features:**
+- **Reranking Support**: Advanced result reranking using Qwen3-Reranker models (standard and GGUF) for improved search relevance
+- **GGUF Quantized Models**: Memory-optimized local embeddings and rerankers with 50-70% smaller models using GGUF quantization
+- **Qwen3-Embedding Exclusive Support**: Optimized support for the advanced Qwen3-Embedding model family only
 - **HuggingFace Inference Embeddings**: Use HuggingFace Inference API with support for custom providers like Nebius
 - **Custom OpenAI Endpoints**: Support for OpenAI-compatible APIs with custom base URLs
 - **Minimum Chunk Filtering**: Automatically filter out short, low-information chunks below configurable character threshold